ipb-halle/SelectZyme-app/README.md

 ```
 docker run -it --rm -p 8050:8050 ipb-halle/selectzyme-app:development --input_dir=/app/data/demo
 ```
-Access the server for your analysis from your browser at: `localhost:8050`
+Access the server for your analysis from your browser at: `localhost:8050`.
+Replace `data/demo` with the path to the desired analysis.

 ### Local install
 Install dependencies defined in the `pyproject.toml` and SelectZyme without dependencies.